monsoonmaelstrom/book2/book2.md

 “It’s not like I can undo it.”

-Liam looks like he has a headache now too.
+Liam looks like he has a headache now, too.

-“Okay, so the papers you forged,” Liam says, going into damage control, “where did they *say* you were before coming to the war college?”
+“Okay, so the papers you forged,” Liam begins, going into damage control, “where did they *say* you were before coming to the war college?”

 “Firgasu.”
 It was as close to the truth as anything, and all good lies are built on as much truth as you can manage.

 “Well, at least that’s something,” Liam mutters.
 “But it still complicates pretty much everything.
 I think we’re going to need Amelia on our side, and I’m not sure how realistic a goal that is.
-No one might have looked too hard at your paperwork before, Hazel, but they damn well might now.”
+No one might have looked too hard at your paperwork before, Hazel, but they damn well might, now.”

 “You think she can convince her family to amend their records?”
 I guess.

-“I think she *can*, but I have no idea if she *will*,” Liam says.
+“I think she *can*, but I have no idea if she *will*,” Liam responds.

 “And what do we tell her about Lisette?
 The truth?”
 I’m skeptical that will go over well.